A Simple and Approximately Optimal Mechanism for an Additive Buyer: Introduction

+Beyond the core single-buyer setting, we consider several extensions using similar techniques.
+First we consider the \emph{multi-buyer setting}, where each buyer's value for each item is drawn independently (not necessarily identically) from arbitrary distributions.
+Here, we show again that selling separately (that is, sell each item using Myerson's optimal single-item auction) achieves an $O(\log n)$-approximation.
+Note that this is asymptotically tight, even for the case of a single buyer (via the modification of Example One in~\cite{HartN17}).
+Prior to our work, no non-trivial bounds were known on the approximation guarantee of any class of mechanisms for this setting.

+We further show that in contrast to the single-buyer case, the better of selling separately and bundling together (treating the grand bundle of all items as a single item and running Myerson's optimal auction) does \emph{not} guarantee an $o(\log n)$ approximation in the multi-buyer setting.
+We further extend this lower bound to the class of \emph{partition mechanisms}, which partition the items into disjoint subsets and run Myerson's optimal auction for each subset separately (generalizing both selling separately and bundling together).
+A preliminary version of this paper presented at FOCS 2014 left as its main open problem whether a simple (and/or deterministic, poly-time) mechanism could guarantee a constant-factor approximation in the multi-buyer case, which was resolved by Yao~\cite{Yao15} (discussed further in Section~\ref{sec:related}).

-Finally, we study the performance of selling separately and together against partition mechanisms for a single buyer whose values for the items may be arbitrarily correlated.
-While neither class of mechanisms can guarantee any finite factor of the optimal revenue (\cite{BriestCKW10,HartNisan12}), the question remains as to whether simple mechanisms can approximate more complex (though still suboptimal) mechanisms in the presence of correlation.
-To this end, we prove that selling items separately obtains an $O(\log n)$-approximation the optimal obtainable revenue by a partition mechanism, and that this is tight.
-In fact, we show a gap of $\Omega(\log n)$ between the better of selling separately and together versus the optimal partition mechanism.
+Finally, in order to better understand this new class of partition mechanisms, we study the performance of selling separately and bundling together against the optimal partition mechanism in a variety of settings.
+For multiple buyers with independent items, we show that the better of selling separately and bundling together achieves a constant-factor approximation to the optimal partition mechanism when \emph{either} buyers (Theorem~\ref{thm:previid}) \emph{or} items (Theorem~\ref{thm:previiditems}) are i.i.d., but no better than an $\Omega(\log n)$-approximation in general (Proposition~\ref{prop:lb-prev-max}).
+We consider also the single buyer case when values for the items may be \emph{arbitrarily correlated}.
+While neither class of mechanisms can guarantee any non-zero fraction of the optimal revenue for even a single buyer (\cite{BriestCKW15,HartN13}), the question remains as to whether simple mechanisms can approximate more complex (though still suboptimal) mechanisms in the presence of correlation.
+To this end, we prove that selling items separately obtains an $O(\log n)$-approximation to the optimal obtainable revenue by a partition mechanism, and that this is tight.
+In fact, we show a gap of $\Omega(\log n)$ between the \emph{a priori} better of selling separately and bundling together, versus the optimal partition mechanism.
 We include several tables in Appendix~\ref{app:tables} displaying the relative power of the various classes of mechanisms studied in this paper, noting here that as of our work, all upper and lower bounds are (asymptotically) matching.